 Welded plate girder flange transitions shall be limited to twice the thickness of the thinner plate.
 Top of beam or girder web elevations at the center line of each splice and/or bearing shall be shown on the framing plan.

-Fracture critical details shall be identified in the plans.
+Fracture critical and structurally redundant members (SRM) shall be identified in the plans.